arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why are Quora's answers better than Yahoo Answers' ones?
 * Defend Cobol against modern languages
 * Where will be you, in 10 years?
+* You are my boss and I'm fired.
+Inform me.

 ####[[↑]](#toc) <a name='snippets'>Questions about snippets of code:</a>